cat394/Momiji/packages/middlewares/cors/README.md

 # Momiji - CORS middleware

 This is a middleware package for the [Oak](https://github.com/oakserver/oak) web framework.
-This provides CORS (Cross-Origin Resource Sharing) middleware for the [Oak](https://github.com/oakserver/oak) framework.
+This provides CORS (*Cross-Origin Resource Sharing*) middleware for the [Oak](https://github.com/oakserver/oak) framework.
 This middleware sets the appropriate CORS headers based on the provided options.

+For more information about CORS, see [MDN CORS page](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 ## Installation